 On your app page, you will be able to see the In-App purchases.
 Thus, you can go straight from there to the purchase part of your app, even if the app is not downloaded yet on that device.
 There is also another text field for you called “subtitle field”.
 There, it is possible to write a short sentence with the most important characteristics of your app.
 It is shown right under the app name.

-One thing that is important to understand is: not all the fields available at iTunes Connect will be shown on your app page.
+One thing that is important to understand is: not all the fields available at App Store Connect (iTunes Connect) will be shown on your app page.
 For instance, you have available the keyword field when publishing your app, but the keywords are not public, the users won’t see them on your app page, differently from the screenshots and app name.
 When you write the first information of your app, you are going to choose your categories.
 Choose them carefully.
 This information will be available for the user, and it is crucial for the algorithm when it selects the apps shown in the result of a search.
 The same applies to the Rating, which is the section that displays the age restriction of the app content.
 It is also possible to choose in which languages the app is going to be published.
 However, the user will only see it in the language set in his iOS.
 Even though the user cannot see which languages your app is available, this is extremely important for your ASO.
 The more languages the app is available in, the more chances it has to be on the top ranking of the search in several countries.
 Keywords are also relevant.
 Even though the user cannot see the keyword field, it is one of the most important factors for the algorithm when placing an app in the search rank of the chosen words.

 Google Play Store Product Page